 - Paper tissue wrap: 20g

-Total per order: 270g cardboard, 30g plastic.
-Over 2,500 orders that's 675 kg of cardboard and 75 kg of plastic.
+Total per order: 270g cardboard, 30g plastic film.
+Over 2,500 orders that's 675 kg of cardboard and 75 kg of flexible plastic film.

 Spain-Specific Requirements Beyond ECOEMBES